OfferZen-Community/arinsuretech/README.md

 ## Preparing for the Make Day

+Makers that arrive well prepared get the most out of their experience.
 Before you attend your Make Day, there are a couple of activities to complete.
-Makers that arrive well prepared get the most out of their Make Days.

 ### Getting started